 .:IS JOSEPH SMITH’S FIRST VISION A SOLID HISTORICAL FACT?

 According to the official account of Joseph Smith’s story, his calling as a “prophet” began in the spring of 1820 at fifteen years of age.
 The previous year, Joseph Smith and his family had moved to Palmyra, New York and were soon caught up in an alleged revival of the region.
-Joseph Smith explains that at that time, all the denominations where competing for the membership of the unusually high number of converts occurring at the revival meetings.
-Such “confusion,”1. explains Smith, prompted him to retreat to the woods one morning in order to follow the admonition of James 1:5 which states “If any of you lack wisdom, let him ask of God…and it shall be given him.”
+Joseph Smith explains that at that time, all the denominations were competing for the membership of the unusually high number of converts occurring at the revival meetings.
+Such “confusion,”1. explains Smith, prompted him to retreat to the woods one morning in order to follow the admonition of James 1:5 which states, “If any of you lack wisdom, let him ask of God … and it shall be given him.”
 2.

 Just as Joseph Fielding Smith articulated in the above quote, if Joseph Smith’s “claims and declarations were built upon fraud and deceit, there would appear many errors and contradictions, which would be easy to detect.”
 In the case of Joseph Smith’s story, one doesn’t have to look too hard to find the “contradictions” which are easy to detect.